 Adventure Ideas: Italian South Tyrol

 The Italian South Tyrol is a riot of primary colours and in the summer offers a rainbow of options for the outdoor family.
 We biked through here as part of a longer trip from Amsterdam to Venice, and figured it would make a great base for a week hiking or biking in the Dolomites.
-In this edition of Adventure Ideas, brought to you in collaboration with Sud Tyrol tourism, we share a little about the region and highlight a competition in which you could win an active holiday there.
+In this edition of Adventure Ideas, brought to you in collaboration with Sud Tyrol tourism, we share a little about the region and some of the action on offer there.

 Sensory South Tyrol